ibm-cloud-docs/EventStreams/known_restrictions.md

 ### Problem
 {: #calls_failover_problem notoc}

-The Java Virtual Machine (JVM) caches DNS lookups.
-When the JVM resolves an IP address for a host name, it caches the IP address for a specified period of time, known as the time to live (TTL).
-Some Java configurations set the JVM TTL so that it never refreshes a host name’s IP address until the JVM is restarted.
+The Java™ Virtual Machine (JVM) caches DNS lookups.
+When the JVM resolves an IP address for a hostname, it caches the IP address for a specified period, which is known as the time to live (TTL).
+Some Java configurations set the JVM TTL so that it never refreshes a hostname’s IP address until the JVM is restarted.
 An example configuration is one that has a security manager.

 ### Workaround
 {: #calls_failover_workaround notoc}

 Because {{site.data.keyword.messagehub}} uses Kafka bootstrap server URLs with multiple IP addresses for high availability, not all the broker IP addresses are known to the Kafka client, which prevents failover to a working broker.
-In these cases, failover requires a re-query of the IP addresses for the broker URLs to get a working IP address.
+In these cases, failover requires a requery of the IP addresses for the broker URLs to get a working IP address.
 You are recommended to configure your JVM with a TTL value of 30 to 60 seconds.
-This value ensures that if a bootstrap server’s IP address has issues, the Kafka client will be able to look up and use a new IP address by querying the DNS.
+This value ensures that if a bootstrap server’s IP address has issues, the Kafka client is able to look up and use a new IP address by querying the DNS.

 From the <code>java.security</code> file: